Rate Retriever Logo

 Car insurance for 17-year-olds

 Every teen driver needs car insurance to protect them while on the road.
-But the national average cost of an insurance policy for a 17-year-old driver is around $4,060, so it can get expensive.
+But the national average cost of an insurance policy for a 17-year-old driver is more than $8,000, so it can get expensive.

 Whether you’re looking for yourself or someone you know, discover how to get the best car insurance deals for 17-year-olds.